Self-Defi/Graduation-Vaults-Foundation/docs/gv-whitepaper.md

 Graduation Vaults replace discretionary control with enforced governance.

-By combining SAFE smart accounts with Zodiac policy enforcement, the system ensures that:
+By combining SAFE smart accounts with Zodiac policy enforcement, the system ensures:

-- Donors can verify outcomes
+- donor funds are purpose-bound
-- Students are protected until graduation
+- students are protected until graduation
-- Institutions reduce custodial risk
-- Operators cannot interfere
+- operators cannot interfere
-- Rules are enforced by code
+- rules are enforced by code

-Graduation Vaults represent a durable, transparent model for student-centered donation infrastructure.

 ---